-- By Telephone you can vote by telephone toll-free by following the instructions on the proxy card (you will need the 15-digit control number on your Notice of Internet Availability of Proxy Materials or proxy card); - By Internet you can vote over the Internet by following the instructions on the Notice of Internet Availability of Proxy Materials or proxy card (you will need the 15-digit control number on your Notice of Internet Availability of Proxy Materials or proxy card); or - By Mail if you received these proxy materials by mail, you can vote by mail by signing, dating and mailing the proxy card in the postage-paid envelope provided.
+- By Telephone you can vote by telephone toll-free by following the instructions on the proxy card (you will need the 15-digit control number on your Notice of Internet Availability of Proxy Materials or proxy card); - By Internet you can vote over the Internet by following the instructions on the Notice of Internet Availability of Proxy Materials or proxy card (you will need the 15-digit control number on your Notice of Internet Availability of Proxy Materials or proxy card);

+By Mail - if you received these proxy materials by mail, you can vote by mail by signing, dating and mailing the proxy card in the postage-paid envelope provided.

 If you hold shares in the Dynex Capital, Inc. 401(k) Plan, your voting instructions for those shares must be received by 5:00 p.m.
-Eastern Time on May 10, 2021 to allow sufficient time for voting by the trustee of the plan.
+Eastern Daylight Time on May 11, 2022 to allow sufficient time for voting by the trustee of the plan.

-If your shares are held in the name of a bank, broker or other holder of record, you will receive voting instructions from the holder of record and you must register in advance to attend the Annual Meeting online by webcast.
+If you hold your shares through an intermediary, such as a bank or broker, you will receive voting instructions from the holder of record and you must register in advance to attend the Annual Meeting.